roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/amazon-web-service/README.md

 3. In the image below, you can see the parameters of your instance.
 Note the fields in the highlighted with the red rectangle.
 These are you real **URL** and **IP Address** for accessing this instance.

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: The URL and IP Address shown in the image below are just examples.
+ The URL and IP Address shown in the image below are just examples.
 You will have a different set of information on your setup.
 :::

 <rk-img